Topl/BramblSc-docs/docs/Modules/NativeTransactor/NativeTransactor.md

 #### Signature(s)

 ```
-Attestation(image: Predicate.Image, known: Predicate.Known,
+Attestation(lock: Lock, known: List[Option[Proposition]],
              responses: List[Option[Proof]])
 ```

 #### Description

-Construct an unproven `Attestation` object.
+Construct an `Attestation` object.

 #### Parameters

-* `image` — A image that exposes the evidences of the propositions within the associated predicate.
+* `lock` — An object that encodes the  image that exposes the evidences of the propositions within the associated predicate.
-* `known` — A object containing a list of known propositions for a predicate.
+* `known` — An optional list of optional proofs.
+The length must be equal to the length of the challenges within `lock`.
+Defaults to a list filled with implementation specific values that denotes None.
 * `responses` — An optional list of optional proofs.
-Defaults to an empty list.
+The length must be equal to the length of the challenges within `lock`.
+Defaults to a list filled with implementation specific values that denotes None.
+If not supplied, an unproven Attestation will be created.

 #### Returns